top of page

 Introduction

-In order to safely attend a canyon event and abseil within the UQ Mountain Club (UQMC), you must obtain your “Pink Tape”.
-The first of three receivable tapes associated with canyoning at UQMC.
+In order to safely attend a canyon event and abseil within the UQ Mountain Club (UQMC), you must obtain your “Pink Tape”, which is the first of three receivable tapes associated with canyoning at UQMC.

 First and foremost, UQMC promotes a “safety first culture that guides all our activities”.
 That means that whatever you are doing, you must make sure that your and others safety is the number one priority at any given time.